60 influential women in the Cotswolds: Who is on the list?

 As well as assisting the Prince of Wales in his duties, the Duchess heads up a plethora of charities and organisations in her own right.
 Particularly close to her heart is the cause of osteoporosis – a condition suffered by her mother – as well as her groundbreaking work, speaking out for survivors of rape and sexual abuse.
 She’s a member and supporter of Tetbury WI.

 Bisley couldn’t be prouder of its most famous resident, novelist Jilly Cooper.
-Even at the age of nearly 80, her latest bonkbuster, Mount, bounded into the charts with the speed of the racehorses she loves to write about.
+Even at the age of 81, her latest bonkbuster, Mount, bounded into the charts with the speed of the racehorses she loves to write about.
 She’s been influencing and entertaining with her clever, funny, perspicacious columns and novels for five decades.

 Try and find a worthwhile organisation this outstanding artist doesn’t support!
 National Star College; cancer charity LINC; the Wilson Cheltenham Art Gallery and Museum – the list goes on.
 But let’s talk about art: PJ’s distinctive paintings and sculptures – created in her studio outside Cheltenham - are collected worldwide (and have appeared on many King Crimson albums!).